jxltom/arduino-mcp2515-c/README.md

 - Build by ```pipenv run build```

-### SPI Interface
+### SPI and Util Interface

-This library supports any MCU only if SPI driver is implemented according to following interface.
+This library supports any MCU only if SPI and Util is implemented according to following interface.

 ```
 void spi_init();